 It’s not just the weight difference, the iPad Air has slimmed down too.
-It’s now 7.5mm rather than last year’s 9.4mm.
-The iPad mini with Retina display is also 7.5mm thick (fatter than last year’s 7.2mm).
+It’s now 7.5mm rather the iPad 4's 9.4mm.
+The iPad mini with Retina display is also 7.5mm thick (fatter than its predecessor's 7.2mm).
 So, there’s still a weight difference between the two devices, but it’s less pronounced than it was.
-The real distinction is now the size of the screen.
-9.7-inch verses 7.9-inch.
+The real distinction is now the size of the screen: 9.7-inch verses 7.9-inch.
 See: iPad mini 2 vs iPad Air

-At first glance the iPad mini of 2012 and the iPad mini of 2013 look very similar, despite the fact that the colours of the 2012 model are described as black and white by Apple, while the 2013 models are Space Grey and Silver.
-Apple must have been looking at the back of the device rather than on the front when they named the device this time round.
+At first glance the iPad mini of 2012 and the iPad mini of 2013 look very similar, despite the fact that the colours of the 2012 model are described as black and white by Apple, while the 2013 models are Space Grey and Silver, with just a slight tweak to the shade of the brushed aluminium on the back of the tablet.

 Left: iPad mini 2012; Right: iPad mini with Retina display 2013

-With the design, colour, weight and dimensions of the new iPad mini 2 being almost the same as last year’s iPad mini model, the only really visible difference is the new Retina display.
+With the design, colour, weight and dimensions of the new iPad mini 2 being almost the same as last year’s iPad mini model, the only really visible difference between the two is the Retina display.

-The new iPad mini offers double the resolution of the original iPad mini at 2,048×1,536 pixels.
-This is the same number of pixels as the iPad Air, but because the screen is smaller, there are more pixels per inch (324 ppi, compared to 264 pip on the Air).
+The new iPad mini offers double the resolution of the original iPad mini at 2,048x1,536 pixels.
+This is the same number of pixels as the iPad Air, but because the screen is smaller, there are more pixels per inch (324ppi, compared to 264ppi on the Air).

 Just how much clearer is the Retina display?
 The pages of a book in iBooks were significantly clearer on the newer device, with the text crisper and more defined.
 We took a screen shot of the same page, with the same size text, and zoomed in on the words.
 The iPad mini with Retina suffered very little blurring around the characters, while characters on the older iPad mini were very blurry.